 The strategic business planner will work closely with other ICT staff such as the chief information officer, chief technology officer and ICT manager.

-A strategic business planner exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A strategic business planner exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the strategic business planner has level 6 capabilities, i.e. initiates and influences the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.